 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
-Answer Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
+Answer • Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
 The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknow /n There are no suspended ceilings are present.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answer Finding/Observation Unknow vn There are no suspended ceilings are present.
 Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
 The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answer • Finding/Observation N/A None observed at the time of the premises survey.
+Answer Finding/Observation N/A None observed at the time of the premises survey.
 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
 Answer Finding/Observation Yes Roof voids are checked annually by Berneslai Homes and records are maintained centrally.
-The assessor was unable to survey the roof void as the access hatches were well beyond the reach of the assessors step ladders and there were no residents present in the top floor flats to grant access.
+The assessor was unable to survey the roof void as there was no access hatches in either of the common area stairways and flat 19 to which the assessor was granted access is on the ground floor.
 As roof voids are inspected annually by Berneslai Homes own in-house team who are considered competent to do so by the Responsible Person, it is not considered that any recommendations are required as a consequence of not being able to survey the roof voids.